sprk2012/sprk2012-cfp/andrew_grimm-Ruby_the_awesome_bits/README.md

 # Ruby: the awesome parts

 According to Stack Overflow, Ruby on Rails is a more popular programming language than Ruby, with 73 thousand versus 46 thousand questions.
-As a Plain Old Ruby Object specialist, let me show you some of the parts of Ruby that are often missed by introductory Ruby books, and overlooked by time-pressed Rails developers.
-I will show you how to be more assertive with fetch rather than [], how to use a more functional programming style, how to delegate more, and what ["1", "2", "3"].map(&method(:Integer)) does.
+As a Plain Old Ruby Object specialist, let me show you some parts of Ruby that are often missed by introductory Ruby books, and overlooked by time-pressed Rails developers.
+I will show you how to be more assertive with Hash#fetch rather than Hash#[], how to use a more functional programming style, how to delegate more, and what ["1", "2", "3"].map(&method(:Integer)) does.

 - Preferred presentation day: no preference
 - Presentation language: English, hopefully with Japanese subtitles.